A note on exact approximations: Proofs

 for infinitely many $n$ and

 for all $n$ large enough.
-Due to Corollary \ref{cor_repr4}, $\gamma$ can be represented as a sum \eqref{repr4}. \begin{lem} Let $n_k$ and $m_k$ be arbitrary sequences of positive integers greater than $20$ and growing to infinity.
+Due to Corollary \ref{cor_repr4}, $\gamma$ can be represented as a sum \eqref{repr4}. \begin{lem} Let $n_k$ and $m_k$ be arbitrary sequences of positive integers greater than some absolute constant $N$ and growing to infinity.
 Then for each $\alpha$ of the form